-This Chinese martial arts spectacular boasts truly impressive Kung Fu fighting, but suffers from a lack of dramatic conflict.
+Soul of Shaolin, the Chinese martial arts spectacular now being presented for a limited run at Broadway’s Marquis Theatre, boasts some truly impressive Kung Fu fighting, but suffers from a lack of dramatic conflict.

 The storyline involves a child raised by monks who learns the ways of Shaolin Kung Fu and eventually reunites with his mother (Li Lin at my performance; she shares the role with Wang Yazhi), who was forced to abandon him as an infant.
 The central role of Hui Guang is played by three different performers, as a boy (Wang Sen), as a teen (Dong Yingbo), and for the majority of the evening, as an adult (Yu Fei).

 The arc of the show is fairly predictable, but does include one puzzling non-resolution.
 Towards the end of Act One, Hui Guang gets involved in an altercation with a drunkard, and is sent away from the temple to seek redemption because he is not supposed to be fighting out of anger on the temple grounds.
 Yet, we never quite find out how he redeems himself.
 Possibly, it’s through meditation, as that’s what he’s doing as the first act concludes, and the next time we see him, all appears well.
 Since this plot point seems to have the potential to provide some sorely needed tension and dramatic conflict, it seems particularly egregious that it’s not further developed.